-Excess financial aid/scholarships for Fall 2017 will be direct deposited to your bank account beginning August 25, 2017 (Law School - August 11, 2017) and daily thereafter through the end of the semester for financial aid/scholarship awards that are disbursed after the initial eRefund noted above.
+Excess financial aid/scholarships for Summer 2018 will be direct deposited to your bank account beginning June 1, 2018 (Law School - May 11, 2018) and daily thereafter through the end of the semester for financial aid/scholarship awards that are disbursed after the initial eRefund noted above.

 If you receive financial aid/scholarship award amounts in excess of fees, you need to sign up online on TigerXpress to have your refund deposited directly to your bank account.
 Note that direct deposit authorization submitted to the Payroll Office is separate from direct deposit authorization for financial aid/scholarship disbursement.

 If you do NOT sign up for eRefund, check refunds will be mailed beginning June 8, 2018 (Law School - May 18, 2018), and every Friday thereafter through the end of the semester for financial aid/scholarship awards that are disbursed after the initial mailing noted above.